Semantics Disentanglement and Composition for Universal Image Coding with Efficiently LLM Reasoning and Generative Diffusion: Introduction

 \section{Introduction}

 Image compression has become an essential aspect of data management, especially as the demand for image transmission and storage continues to grow.
-Traditionally, image compression techniques like JPEG~\cite{wallace1992jpeg}, HEVC~\cite{sullivan2012overview}, and VVC~\cite{bross2021overview} have focused on optimizing visual fidelity.
-With the rapid development of deep learning, advanced learned-based methods~\cite{Liu_2023_CVPR,li2023frequency,cheng2020learned} have demonstrated superior performance over traditional techniques on standard fidelity metrics such as PSNR and MS-SSIM.
-For instance, Liu $et\ al.$~\cite{Liu_2023_CVPR} utilize mixed transformer-CNN architectures to capture both global and local information of the image to improve learned-based image compression (LIC).
-Li $et\ al.$~\cite{li2023frequency} propose the Frequency-Aware Transformer (FAT) block to perform multiscale directional analysis for LIC.
-Both methods achieve performance that significantly surpasses that of the latest standardized codec VVC.
-Moreover, some approaches~\cite{li2024misc,agustsson2023multi,muckley2023improving,careil2023towards} integrate generative models to compress images to extremely low bitrates while preserving quality suited for human visual perception.
-For example, Careil $et\ al.$~\cite{careil2023towards} proposed decoding with iterative diffusion models instead of traditional feed-forward decoders~\cite{balle2017end,balle2018variational}, resulting in significantly improved visual quality.
-However, these methods are all limited to be optimized for human perceptual fidelity, which seriously constrains their utility in wider machine vision tasks, like object detection, segmentation, classification, etc~\cite{ren2015faster,kirillov2023segment,radford2021learning}.
+Traditionally, image compression techniques like JPEG~\cite{wallace1992jpeg}, HEVC~\cite{sullivan2012overview}, VVC~\cite{bross2021overview} and advanced learned-based image compression (LIC) methods~\cite{Liu_2023_CVPR,li2023frequency,cheng2020learned} have demonstrated superior performance on standard fidelity metrics such as PSNR and MS-SSIM.
+For instance, Liu $et\ al.$~\cite{Liu_2023_CVPR} utilize mixed transformer-CNN architectures to capture both global and local information of the image to improve LIC, which achieves significant performance on PSNR.
+The latest advancements~\cite{li2024misc,agustsson2023multi,muckley2023improving,careil2023towards,li2024towards} have integrated generative models to compress images to extremely low bitrates while preserving high quality suited for human visual perception.
+For example, Careil et al.~\cite{careil2023towards} proposed decoding with iterative diffusion models instead of traditional feed-forward decoders~\cite{balle2017end,balle2018variational}, resulting in significantly improved visual quality.
+To further enhance semantic fidelity, another line of work~\cite{li2024misc,gao2024unimic} has emerged that explicitly leverages the reasoning capabilities of Multi-modal Large Language Models (MLLMs).
+These approaches analyze images by invoking cloud-based APIs (e.g., ChatGPT~\cite{chatgpt_2024}) or powerful local models to generate textual priors for the compression process.
+However, this reliance on MLLMs introduces significant practical hurdles, including substantial financial costs, latency from repeated data transmission, and high computational demands for local deployment.
+More fundamentally, both the diffusion-based and the MLLM-driven advancements share a critical limitation: they are exclusively optimized for human perceptual fidelity, which severely constrains their utility in the ever-expanding landscape of machine vision tasks, like object detection, segmentation, classification, etc.~\cite{ren2015faster,kirillov2023segment,radford2021learning}.